 Some of the links could be my affiliate links, which means I’d get a small commission if you buy through my link, but it doesn’t cost you any extra money.
 I want to be 100% transparent with you.

 Take a look at the list of video tools that I recommend to blogging beginners:

 Filmora is my go-to video editing tool.
 I make YouTube videos across four different YouTube channels.
 There are many reasons why I use Filmora, for example, it’s affordable, easy-to-use, and efficient.
 It has everything a video editor can ask for.
-Not only I edit my videos in Filmora, but I also edit my podcast using this software.
+Not only do I edit my videos in Filmora, but I also edit my podcast using this software.

 The annual plan costs $39.99 for a single PC, whereas the lifetime plans cost $69.99.
 It’s available for both PC and Mac.
-Download a complete review of Filmora in the PDF format, with no strings attached.
+Download a complete review of Filmora in PDF format, with no strings attached.

 Canva is my favorite online image tool for creating social media posts and blog post featured images.
 It’s a fantastic tool for blogging beginners and experts who want to dominate the blogging niche.
 Now Canva does offer stock footage, which puts this tool into the list of useful video tools.

 It’s quite impossible to compete in blogging without social media existence.
 Therefore, Canva comes in handy for designing social media posts for Facebook, YouTube, Twitter, Pinterest, and Instagram.
 Canva has a free plan, whereas the pro plan costs $9.95 per month.

 Nimbus is a browser extension for taking screenshots and recording the screen.
 If you’re a blogger, you’d know how important it is to take screenshots and record the screen to explain points in the articles as well as in the videos.
 So